Shajar87/Project_Portfolio/Superstore Sales Dashboard readme.md

 2. Customer Segmentation: Develop targeted marketing campaigns and personalized offerings for the lucrative customer segments of home office, corporate, and consumer, aiming to maximize customer satisfaction, loyalty, and overall sales.

-3. Shipping Efficiency: Streamline logistics operations, assess shipping processes, and consider partnerships with reliable shipping providers to improve overall shipping efficiency and reduce delays, leading to enhanced customer satisfaction.
+3. Shipping Efficiency: Streamline logistics operations, assess shipping processes, and consider partnerships with reliable shipping providers to improve overall shipping efficiency and reduce delays, enhancing customer satisfaction.

-4. Payment Modes: Optimize the cash on delivery process while exploring partnerships with other payment service providers to offer diverse payment options, catering to customer preferences, expanding the customer base, and improving convenience during transactions.
+4. Payment Modes: Optimize the cash-on-delivery process while exploring partnerships with other payment service providers to offer diverse payment options, catering to customer preferences, expanding the customer base, and improving convenience during transactions.

 **Project link below.**